-- (a) Vacation shall be granted on the basis of seniority within a program. - (b) Vacation schedules will be circulated and posted by April 1 of each year. - (c) An employee who does not exercise their seniority right within two weeks of receiving the vacation schedule shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (d) Vacation requests that are submitted after April 1 of any year may be granted, subject to the operational requirements of OC.
+(a) Vacation shall be granted on the basis of seniority within a program.

+(b) Employees who do not submit their vacation request by March 31st shall not be entitled to exercise their seniority rights in respect to any vacation time previously selected by an employee with less seniority.

+(c) Vacation requests that are submitted after March 31st of any year may be granted, subject to the operational requirements of OC.
 Such requests shall not be unreasonably denied.